nikhilitz/Vehicle-Detection/README.md

 ⚠️ Download yolov8x.pt manually from Ultralytics or your preferred source and place it in the root folder.
 2. 🎥 Start Vehicle Monitoring
 python pipeline/runner.py
-This will process all videos in sample_videos/
+Processes all videos in sample_videos/
-Runs YOLO + OCR + Color classifier in parallel for each camera Saves detections to SQLite (storage/vehicle_data.db) Cropped plates & debug images saved to /debug/
+Runs YOLO + OCR + Color classifier in parallel per camera Saves detections to SQLite database (storage/vehicle_data.db) Saves cropped plates & debug images in /debug/
 3. 💬 Start Chat UI (Streamlit)
 streamlit run ui/chat_input_streamlit.py
 Enter natural language commands like:
 "track red car RJ14AB1234"
 "show all white vehicles"
-See matching vehicle info from live DB
+See matching vehicle info from live database
 🧪 Testing Database

 python storage/check_db.py
 View all detected vehicles stored so far.

 📈 Next Features (Roadmap)

 GPT/LLM chat support for more complex commands
 Live camera feed UI
 Notification system for matches
 Export/Report generation
 📜 License

 MIT License – free to use for research, academic, and commercial use with proper credit.

 🤝 Contributors

 Nikhil Gupta – AI Developer, Chat Integration
 (Add more contributors if needed)

-Let me know if you want:
+If you want:

-- A lighter version for submission
+A lighter version for submission
-- A one-pager for a poster/demo
+A one-pager for poster/demo
-- Or a `.pdf` version of this README for documentation
+Or a .pdf version of this README for documentation Just ask!

 Ready to go 🚀